Introduction to the Framework: Why nature-related risk and opportunity management matters

 Nature underpins the global economy.
 More than half of the world’s economic output – US$44 trillion of economic value generation – is highly or moderately dependent on nature.
 Our economies are embedded within nature, not external to it.
 Yet most corporates, investors and lenders today are inadequately accounting for nature-related risks and opportunities.
 Corporates are failing to consider how their supply chains, operations and enterprise values depend on, and impact, nature.
-In turn, lenders and investors and are not assessing nature-related risks and opportunities across their loan books and investment portfolios.
+In turn, lenders and investors are not assessing nature-related risks and opportunities across their loan books and investment portfolios.

 The natural world is in crisis, with nature deteriorating worldwide at a faster pace than any time in human history.
 That means many of nature’s vital services that benefit people are also declining.
 Continuing along the current path of underinvestment in nature presents extreme risks and uncertainty for our economies, financial systems and society.
 We are already operating outside the safe zones for six of the nine planetary boundaries, processes that are critical for maintaining the Earth’s stability.